NTP Pool News

 After each monitoring result a “step” is calculated and applied to the score for that monitor / server pair (the ‘1-score’).

 The new scoring calculation is called recent median.
+In the UI it’s listed as “overall score”.
 It works simply by choosing the median score of the ‘1-scores’ from “active” monitors in the last 20 minutes.
 (GetScorerRecentScores).
 In testing this has shown to be very effective at avoiding impact from a few errant measurements, and still react quickly enough to server or network trouble (thanks to Miroslav Lichvar for this idea).